-3.5.2 Usage
+3.6.2 Usage

 Measurements Table is solely used by forwarding strategy.
 How many entries are in the Measurements Table and how often they are accessed are determined by forwarding strategies.
-A well-written forwarding strategy stores no more than O(log(N)) then O(N) lookups, where N is the number of incoming packets plus the number of outgoing
+A well-written forwarding strategy stores no more than O(log(N)) entries, and performs no more than O(N) lookups, where N is the number of incoming packets plus the number of outgoing packets.